Maybole F.C. (1880)

 Maybole Football Club was a football club which existed from 1880 to 1891, in the town of Maybole, Ayrshire, Scotland.

 History

 The club was formed in 1880 and instantly entered the Scottish Cup.
-The club took over the ground of the previous senior club in the town, Maybole Carrick F.C., which had become a junior club.
+The club took over the ground of the previous senior club in the town, Maybole Carrick, which had become a junior club.
 Maybole entered the competition every year until 1891–92, twice reaching the third round.